 Unlike adjustment of status, consular officers must follow strict guidelines and have little scope to reject on their own discretion.
 So there are fewer options to deny your request if things have been done right.

 However, there is no appeal system for the consular processing, so you must ensure that you complete the process correctly.

 Contact our immigration attorneys specializing in immigration today so we can help you right now.
-The consultation is free and can save you real headaches.
+The consultation is private and can save you real headaches.

 What happens when I get the Green Card through the consular processing